telerik/winforms-docs/gridview/grouping/custom-grouping.md

 ---
 title: Custom Grouping
-page_title: Custom Grouping | UI for WinForms Documentation
+page_title: Custom Grouping | RadGridView
 description: Custom grouping is a flexible mechanism for creating RadGridView groups by using custom logic.
 It has a higher priority than the applied GroupDescriptors (added either by code or by dragging columns to the group panel).
 slug: winforms/gridview/grouping/custom-grouping
 tags: custom,grouping